 - A personal benefit for many is the ability to enjoy VILT from their local office or even home, taking away unnecessary travel and time away from colleagues and family.

-The recommended approach here is to build belief around all 5 Change Sentiments to convince your learners to enjoy VILT workshops.
+The recommended approach to convince your colleagues to learn with virtual training is to build belief around all 5 key change sentiments.
 Do the ‘belief’ work upfront and success may become a whole lot easier.